 Our systematic review demonstrates that a significant amount of evidence has already been produced regarding the potential role of the ABC pathway in mitigating the risk of major adverse outcomes.
 The retrospective analyses showed that the level of adherence to the ABC pathway was low, with just one fifth of the patients being managed optimally.
-In particular, our meta-regression results suggest that more efforts are needed to obtain more optimal adherence to all the ABC pathway components.
+In particular, our meta-regression results suggest that more efforts are needed to obtain more optimal adherence to all the ABC pathway components: for example, implementation of adequate antithrombotic therapy and by more optimal control of cardiovascular risk factors and comorbidities.
+However, we cannot exclude that some factors not considered in this analysis may affect the integrated care of AF patients, such as education level, health perception, household income, availability of a public healthcare system, distance from healthcare services/hospitals, presence of caregiver for patients with disability26,27.
+Furthermore, while is important to underline that a clear heterogeneity exist in the various definition of “ABC pathway adherent care” across the retrospective studies (as further reported below), the importance of our results stands in the fact that irrespective of how the studies defined components of the ABC pathway, good control of anticoagulation quality, improved control of symptoms burden and the proper management of the most relevant comorbidities requires an effort from the treating physician which is “integrated or holistic care”.
+This paper shows how few patients are clinically managed in this way.

-The pivotal role of the holistic approach to AF care is underlined by the results of this meta-analysis, showing that all the major adverse outcomes are significantly and consistently reduced in the ABC pathway adherent group of patients.
-Moreover, the positive results of the only RCT about the ABC pathway produced thus far strengthen the idea that more effort should be put into translating this approach into daily clinical practice.
-Evidence that a longer observation is associated with a greater reduction in risk for all the outcomes corroborates the evidence for the effectiveness of the intervention, where there is a ‘dose-response’ effect, extending the evidence from the mAFA-II rial secondary analyses32.
-The negative impact of a higher prevalence of several comorbidities on the effectiveness of ABC pathway adherent care emphasises the role of comorbidities in influencing the clinical course.
-Such evidence is reinforced by several studies illustrating how an increasing level of multimorbidity is independently associated with an increased risk of outcomes, also determining a differential approach in OAC prescription5,6.
+The pivotal role of a holistic approach to AF care is underlined by the results of this meta-analysis, showing that all the major adverse outcomes are significantly and consistently reduced in the ABC pathway adherent group of patients.
+Indeed, ABC pathway adherent care was associated with a 40% to 60% risk reduction for all the outcomes considered.
+Moreover, the positive results of the only RCT about the ABC pathway produced strengthen the view that more effort should be put into translating this evidence-based approach into daily clinical practice.
+Our evidence that a longer observation is associated with a greater reduction in risk for all the outcomes corroborates the evidence for the effectiveness of the intervention, where there is a ‘dose-response’ effect, extending the evidence from the mAFA-II rial secondary analyses32.
+The negative impact of a higher prevalence of several comorbidities on the effectiveness of ABC pathway adherent care emphasises the role of comorbidities and increased clinical complexity in influencing the clinical course.
+Indeed, an increasing prevalence of diabetes mellitus, CAD, CHF and stroke were associated to a reduction of effectiveness.
+Such evidence is reinforced by several studies illustrating how an increasing levels of multimorbidity are independently associated with an increased risk of outcomes, also determining a differential approach in OAC prescription5,6.
 In our study, the results of the CHA2DS2-VASc stratified analysis showed a greater risk reduction for all-cause death in patients with the highest thromboembolic risk; looking at this evidence and given prior evidence regarding the specific impact of ABC pathway adherent care in reducing the risk of outcomes in ‘clinically complex’ AF patients, for example those with multimorbidity33, we would suggest that such a holistic approach is even more needed in those with the highest risk profiles.